The Biggest Tent: A NewOrg For A New Schechter

 I believe in the religiosity of teaching and the teacher-student relationship.
 To borrow and butcher Martin Buber, I believe that when we treat others as objects, we are in an “I-It” relationship; when we treat others with recognition of the divine within them – when we acknowledge that we are all created in God’s image and treat each other as such, we are in an “I-Thou” relationship.
 Taking a deeper step (according to this idea) would be to say that when we treat each other with love, we invite God’s presence into our relationships.
 Not merely as metaphor, but as an existential fact.

-One way to measure school success, I would suggest, will be determined by whether or not those engaged in the sacred work of schooling see each other as “Thou’s” and not “It’s”.
+One way to measure school success, I would suggest, will be determined by whether or not paper-chain-in-the-dark-1215912-mthose engaged in the sacred work of schooling see each other as “Thou’s” and not “It’s”.
 Will we do the work necessary from the start of school to develop “Thou” relationships with our students?
 With their parents?

 We’ll know if we are able to identify the good that comes with each student and share it with his or her parents.
 We’ll know if we are able to share the difficult truths which are our responsibility to share and have them received in the spirit in which we will surely wish it to be received.
 We’ll know if we are able to hear difficult truths about ourselves in the spirit in which they will surely be given.
 The spirit of genuine partnership where only the wellbeing of the child is important.
 The spirit of seeing the best in each other, even when it takes a little more energy.